- Adult Required

 - Scouts work on Supernova Awards with an adult Supernova Mentor in an individual or small group setting (while always following Youth Protection policies avoiding a one-on-one situation)

-- All adult Supernova Mentors must be certified by our council leadership; there’s an application and Mentors need to complete Supernova Mentor Training
+- All adult Supernova Mentors are typically subject-matter experts in a scientific field and must be certified by our council leadership; there’s an application and Mentors need to complete Supernova Mentor Training

 - Scout units may purchase Supernova Award medals at the Steve Matthews Scout Shop after approval from our council’s STEM Committee